Amir Hampel is a professor at New York University Shanghai.

 These projects are driven by a few central questions:

-→ How does social change shape young people's anxieties about self-presentation?
+→ How do social and technological changes shape young people's anxieties about social judgment?

-→ How do people use popular psychological concepts to understand everyday anxieties and aspirations?
+→ How do people use concepts from psychology to understand their everyday anxieties and aspirations?

 → How does Chinese medicine fit into contemporary scientific, cultural, and healthcare landscapes?